Dealing with rejection through guided meditation for rejection

-Rejection is one of those things that we all have to deal with at some point, no matter how beautiful, powerful, intelligent or qualified we might be.
+Rejection is one of those things that we all have to deal with at some point, no matter how beautiful, powerful, intelligent, or qualified we might be.
 You might not be able to numb the pain in the immediate aftermath of the rejection, but instead of wallowing in self-pity, use rejection as an opportunity to grow.
-Very often it is the best catalyst for change with positive consequences.
+Very often, it is the best catalyst for change with positive consequences.

 Below are the top 10 things that you can do to remain mentally-resilient in the face of rejection:

 - Meditate.
 As the stigma surrounding mental health issues fades away, the range of resources available to help people confront and overcome their mental woes has multiplied.
 One of the most powerful tools available for those wishing to achieve a state of deep relaxation is guided meditation.
 With the helpful suggestions of a ‘guide’, you are taken through a journey that will train the mind to silence the self-doubt, scan your body for tension in order to relieve it, strengthen your resolve to succeed and help you to sleep at night.
 The great thing about guided meditation for rejection is that today, it can be done from the comfort of your home, at a time of your convenience and you will have an array of guides to select from, all with varying pitches, possessing diverse vocal tones and of different genders.
 The Mindtastik app ‘MindT’ can be downloaded from Google Play and the App Store and contains a host of relaxing guided meditation recordings to help you to combat negative thinking patterns and enhance your resilience to stress.
 Check out our blog post on best meditation apps.

 - Always have a contingency plan.
 After you send in your application, have faith in your ability to impress, but also think about what you will do in the event that you are rejected.
 Do you/will you have other applications in progress which will keep the dream alive?
 Don’t put all your eggs in one basket as it will leave you mentally vulnerable in the event that things don’t go in the way that your brain may have you fantasising they will, particularly at the beginning of the job-hunting process.
 There is nothing wrong with a healthy dose of scepticism.
 With a contingency plan, our brain will refocus more easily upon the alternatives because we have ‘programmed’ it to understand that we have options; one rejection does not mean eternal failure.